diegox300/Front-Blog-for-School/README.md

-# TECH-CHALLENGE-FRONTEND
+# Front-Blog-for-School

-Tech Challenge Frontend é uma interface gráfica em React desenvolvida como atividade que integra os conhecimentos adquiridos durante o módulo de Frontend, Fase 3 da Pós Tech FIAP Full Stack Development, do Grupo 1, Turma 2FSDT.
+Tech Challenge Frontend is a graphical interface in React developed as an activity that integrates the knowledge acquired during the Frontend module, Phase 3 of the Post Tech FIAP Full Stack Development, Group 1, Class 2FSDT.

-Membros do grupo 1 - 2FSDT:
+Members of group 1 - 2FSDT:

 - RM: 357717 Cristiano Gomes da Rocha,
 - RM: 357154 Diego da Silva Gervasio,